Non-Additive Ion Effects on the Coil-Globule Equilibrium of a Generic Polymer in Aqueous Salt Solutions: Conclusion

 \section{Conclusion}

-We have studied the coil–globule equilibrium of an uncharged linear polymer consisting of 32 Lennard–Jones beads in aqueous solutions of the weakly hydrated salts NaSCN and NaI, in the presence and absence of the strongly hydrated background salt Na$_{2}$SO$_{4}$, using atomistic molecular dynamics simulations.
-In pure NaSCN solutions, our results show that the polymer initially swells and then collapses with increasing NaSCN concentration.
-The swelling at low salt concentrations is attributed to favorable polymer– SCN$^{-}$ interactions, which correlate with the preferential accumulation of SCN$^{-}$ ions near the polymer.
-In contrast, the polymer chain collapses monotonically with increasing salt concentration in aqueous Na$_{2}$SO$_{4}$ solutions due to the progressive depletion of SO$_{4}^{2-}$ ions from the vicinity of the polymer.
-In mixed salt solutions with a fixed concentration of Na$_{2}$SO$_{4}$, our results show that the polymer initially collapses, then swells, and subsequently collapses with increasing concentration of the weakly hydrated salt.
-Additionally, these non-additive salt effects become more pronounced with an increase in the background salt concentration.
-In agreement with previous atomistic simulations on PNIPAM–NaI–Na$_{2}$SO$_{4}$, we observe that these non-additive ion effects are governed by the interplay between polymer–weakly hydrated anion interactions (favoring swelling) and the depletion of the strongly hydrated anion (favoring collapse).
-Further, there is a mutual enhancement of the preferential accumulation of the weakly hydrated anions and the depletion of the strongly hydrated anion.
-Consistently, our results show that the non-additive effects become more pronounced as the weakly hydrated anion shifts from SCN$^{-}$ to I$^{-}$ along the Hofmeister series, due to a decrease in polymer–anion affinity.
-In summary, our results show that non- specific polymer–ion and polymer–water van der Waals interactions are sufficient to qualitatively reproduce experimentally observed trends in pure and mixed salt solutions.
-This suggests that the interplay between ion–ion and ion–water interactions plays a more dominant role than specific polymer chemistry.
-Given that generic polymer simulations are computationally inexpensive and enable the use of advanced sampling methods, this paves the way for systematic computational investigations of other aspects of mixed salt systems.
+We have studied the coil--globule equilibrium of an uncharged linear polymer consisting of 32 Lennard--Jones beads in aqueous solutions of the weakly hydrated salts NaSCN and NaI, in the presence and absence of the strongly hydrated background salt Na$_{2}$SO$_{4}$, using atomistic molecular dynamics simulations.
+In pure NaSCN solutions, the polymer initially swells and subsequently collapses with increasing NaSCN concentration.
+The swelling at low salt concentrations is correlated with preferential accumulation of SCN$^{-}$ ions near the polymer arising from favorable polymer--SCN$^{-}$ interactions.
+In contrast, the polymer collapses monotonically with increasing salt concentration in aqueous Na$_{2}$SO$_{4}$ solutions due to the progressive depletion of SO$_{4}^{2-}$ ions from the polymer vicinity.
+In mixed salt solutions with a fixed concentration of Na$_{2}$SO$_{4}$, the polymer initially collapses and subsequently swells with increasing concentration of the weakly hydrated salt.
+Furthermore, these non-additive salt effects become more pronounced with increasing background salt concentration.

+In agreement with previous atomistic simulations on PNIPAM--NaI--Na$_{2}$SO$_{4}$ solutions, we observe that these non-additive ion effects are governed by the interplay between polymer--weakly hydrated anion interactions, which favor swelling, and depletion of the strongly hydrated anions, which favors collapse.
+We further observe a mutual enhancement between preferential accumulation of the weakly hydrated anions and depletion of the strongly hydrated anions. {This mutual enhancement correlates with partitioning of sodium ions from the counterion environment of the weakly hydrated anions to that of the strongly hydrated anions and is accompanied by enhanced hydration of both anions.
+Consequently, non-additive changes in bulk ion pairing and ion hydration regulate both the depletion of sulfate ions and the preferential accumulation of SCN$^{-}$/I$^{-}$ ions near the polymer.}